axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_commentary">David reached for his phone</div>
  <div class="_speakera">What&rsquo;s it called?</div>
  <div class="_speakerb"><span class="_paradigm">RAD</span>s, with an exclamation mark at the end.</div>
  <div class="_speakera">Got it&hellip; It looks awfully simple to use.
-Here, I&rsquo;ll invite you to <span class="_paradigm">rHEALTH</span>.
-But I first have to create it.
+Here, I&rsquo;ll invite you to <span class="_paradigm">rHEALTH</span>, but I first have to create it.
 Oh, wait, it already exists.
 I will ask for an invite from the lonely, lovely member.</div>
  <div class="_speakerb">And&hellip; you are now a member of the <span class="_paradigm">rHEALTH</span> community!</div>
  <div class="_speakera">So, now&hellip; oh, I see, I press this button.
 And it&hellip; ejaculates stars every time I do.</div>
  <div class="_commentary">David laughed full throat.
 And, suddenly, he stopped laughing and looked down for a bit.
 Finally, he looked up, and said,</div>